PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def set_function(value)
 ```
-Set the DMM measurment mode.
+Set the instrument measurment mode.

 ___Arguments___
 * `value` [[FunctionType](#functiontype)] : See the manual for details on the supported options.
 Accepts the [FunctionType](#functiontype) enum detailed below.